Open-Attestation/token-registry/README.md

 This repository's development framework uses [HardHat](https://hardhat.org/getting-started/).

 Tests are run using `npm run test`, more development tasks can be found in the package.json scripts.

+## Notes
+* The contracts have not gone through formal audits yet.
+Please use them at your own discretion.